cdellacqua/svelte-async-readable/docs/classes/asyncreadable.md

 • **_readable**: *Readable‹T›*

-The decorated Readable Svelte store that contains the mapped value
+The Readable Svelte store that contains the mapped value

 ___